jacomyal/typology/README.md

 ### Deal with custom types

-A custom type can be defined either by a function returning a boolean or an expressive string or object describing the type you want to create.
+A custom type can be either be defined by a function returning a boolean or an expressive string or object describing the type you want to check.

 *Example*